w3c/webappsec/specs/subresourceintegrity/spec.markdown

 resources that behave differently based on the context in which they are loaded.
 [Gifar][] is the canonical example of such an attack.

-Authors SHOULD mitigate this risk by specifing the expected content type along with the digest, as specified in [RFC 6920, section 3.1][contenttype].
+Authors SHOULD mitigate this risk by specifying the expected content type along with the digest, as specified in [RFC 6920, section 3.1][contenttype].
 This means that the content type will be verified along with the digest when determining whether a [resource matches certain integrity